Disposition and Bid Process

 MBTA Disposition Approval

-Requests to purchase or lease MBTA property requires departmental review and approval, which can take 30-45 days.
+Requests to purchase or lease MBTA property requires departmental review and approval, which can take 4 to 6 months.

 Most of these dispositions require a public process that is transparent and demonstrates protection of public money and assets.
 These public processes typically involve a number of steps that include: